Solved! What to Do When a Tree Falls on Your House

 Legitimate contractors often request payment for materials before they start work, but they should not ask for prepayment for their labor to make the repairs.
 If the repairs are extensive and will take more than a few weeks to complete, the contractor may reasonably ask for partial payments to be made on an agreed-upon schedule, but the final payment should be made only when the repairs are complete to your satisfaction.

 Yes, but a tree falling on a house can cause extensive damage.
-It depends on the size of the tree and the areas of the house that become damaged.
+It depends on the size of the tree and what it hits.

-In most cases, if an “act of nature” causes a tree to fall, the property owner who experiences the damage is responsible for the cost of repairs.
+In most cases, if an “act of nature” causes a tree to fall, the property owner who experiences the damage, along with that person’s insurance company, is responsible for the cost of repairs.

-Yes, in most cases, fallen trees (as long as reckless behavior didn’t cause the tree to fall) are covered by homeowners insurance.
+Yes, in most cases, fallen trees (as long as negligence didn’t cause the tree to fall) are covered by homeowners insurance.